Home » 2019

 Let’s look at those charges:

-The CloudStrike, Hillary’s-emails-are-hidden-in-the-Ukraine, Russians-didn’t-really-hack-the-DNC stuff is pure tinfoil hat fodder that originated on 4Chan and has spread to various corners of the conspiracysphere.
+The CloudStrike, Hillary’s-emails-are-hidden-in-the-Ukraine, Russians-didn’t-really-hack-the-DNC stuff is pure tinfoil hat fodder that originated with Russia, spread to 4Chan, and then to various corners of the conspiracysphere.
 Still there is an ongoing investigation of the Russia investigation’s origins being conducted by the Justice Department and U.S. Attorney John Durham of Connecticut.
 It might be silly and a waste of time and money, but it is entirely appropriate for the president to ask Ukraine to cooperate with that probe.

 This is very different from the president’s efforts to have Ukraine investigate the Bidens.
 Let us grant that it is obvious that Burisma was hiring Hunter Biden to gain influence and access with the U.S. government.
 This is both sleazy and common.
 It is also most likely perfectly legal.
 Indeed, the Ukrainian investigation of Burisma (more on this below) was targeting the oligarch who owned the company, and had nothing to do with Hunter Biden.
 Hunter Biden’s involvement in China is equally sleazy and equally legal.
 Perhaps we should ban the relatives of U.S. politicians from being involved in foreign business ventures, but we haven’t so far (see, Trump, Ivanka and Trump, Donald, Jr).